 Let’s face it, when you need to make a good impression at work, you don’t want to wear a pair of sneakers under your suit.
 You won’t look professional.

-Fortunately, you have several types of business casual shoes to choose from.
+Fortunately, you have several types of business casual shoes for men to choose from.

 Which one is right for you depends on how formal you want the shoes to look.
 (Of course, it also depends on your outfit and the occasion.)